Tunisia National Football Team at World Cup 2026

 Tunisia are most comfortable in a compact 4-3-3 with Skhiri screening the back line and Hannibal Mejbri linking the midfield to the front three.
 Lamouchi has leaned on short defensive distances, narrow pressing around the center, and quick wide support from full-backs like Ali Abdi and Yan Valery.
 That structure helps Tunisia stay organized against possession-heavy opponents while still carrying numbers into the final third.

 In possession, Tunisia look for clean central circulation before releasing runners from the flanks or attacking second balls around the box.
-The March 2026 call-ups also give Lamouchi a younger attacking mix through Louey Ben Farhat, Khalil Ayari, and Anisse Saidi, so the side can attack with more speed than earlier cycles.
+The March 2026 call-ups also give Lamouchi a younger attacking mix through Louey Ben Farhat, Khalil Ayari, and Anisse Saidi, so the side can attack with more speed than earlier phases.
 Because Group F includes the Netherlands, Japan, and Sweden, Tunisia's best path will come from disciplined defending, set-piece value, and efficient transitions.

 Head Coach: Sabri Lamouchi